Speciality optical fibre

 Many of our fibres have a microstructure – typically a matrix of air holes that run along the length of the fibre.
 This is known as photonic crystal fibre or PCF.
 Through careful design, the microstructure enables us to control how light propagates in the fibre as well as the response of the fibre itself to the light.
 We fabricate our own fibre and also carry out fibre processing by tapering to create novel fibre devices.

 Another type of fibre that we have developed has a hollow core.
 In this type of fibre, particular wavelengths of light cannot escape through the very thin glass walls due to destructive interference between different optical paths.
 This so-called anti-resonance effect enables light to be guided in the hollow core with very little interaction with the glass at all.
-The hollow-core fibre shown below can be used to deliver both short, powerful pulses of light for medical applications and long-wavelength light where glass is not transparent.
+The hollow-core fibre shown above can be used to deliver both short, powerful pulses of light for medical applications and long-wavelength light where glass is not transparent.
 By filling the hollow core with gas or vapour, we can study light-matter interactions and build new types of lasers and quantum memories.